mannersmannor/Wrights-Desk/README.md

 Then, cut it out, being careful to only cut out your added custom details on one side, and following the printed line on the other.
 Then, fold it in half, making sure all of the edges line up.
 Then, cut your details from the primary side to the mirrored side.

+CARDBOARD

-Now, carefully glue or tape this pattern to a piece of cardboard.
+Now, carefully glue or tape this pattern to a piece of cardboard, making sure that the lines are going up and down in line with the pattern so that the longer, tapered bends are more consistent.
+Also, small variations in the left/right alignment can cause tighter, or more loose bends in those areas.
 If you are going to make multiple, be sure to keep this cardboard cutout as your template to trace multiple desks from.
 If you are only making one, it might make sense to just cut the pattern into your cardboard and fold that into your desk.
 Up to you!

 Lastly, you can mark, cut, and score the bend lines with a straight edge.
 This may provide better results, but also may weaken it if further steps are not taken.
 Use a straight-edge.
+Keep in mind, the grain of the cardboard should made the two long bends easy, leaving the short bends to need scoring more.
 All of the lines should be obvious where they go, saving the fourth line which is on the upper middle section.
-Simply measure the edge which it will fold to be attached to and add about a millimeter for the length of the bend.
+Simply measure the edge which it will fold to be attached to and add about a millimeter to account for the length of the bend.

 Then fold and tape or glue.
 I recommend hot glue.